Did you know that one of the main reasons you can’t lose weight with PCOS is because of your hormones?

 I haven’t been shy about why I like this class of medications.

-Because they work so well and the represent an accidental discovery of why exactly so many patients gain weight and have weight loss resistance: the combination of hyperglucogonemia and hyperleptinemia.
+Because they work so well and they represent an accidental discovery of why exactly so many patients gain weight and have weight loss resistance: the combination of hyperglucagonemia and hyperleptinemia.